Using Structural securely

 Tonic.ai releases updates to the Structural software multiple times a week.
 Updates can include fixes to improve Tonic security.

 We recommend that you upgrade Structural at least once every two weeks.
-For details, go to Updating Tonic Structural.
+For details, go to Updating Structural.

 Last updated